1006 Absence from Work

 -

-Employees are to be charged leave only for the time during which they are absent from work and are not to be required to remain away from duty as a matter of convenience for the purpose of charging leave.
+Employees are to be charged leave only for the time during which they are absent from work.

 -